luissequeira94/ListeningApp/README.md

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Buy Me a Coffee
+Like this content?
+Wanna help me and keep the cadence?
+Buy me a Coffee! - https://coff.ee/novabyt3 Thank you!! <3